AgoraIO-Community/AgoraWebSDK-NG/Docs/en/audio_profile.md

 - `createBufferSourceAudioTrack`
 - `createCustomAudioTrack`

-To adjust the audio profile, set the `encoderConfig` parameter in these methods.
+To adjust the audio profile, set the `encoderConfig` property in these methods.

 You can set `encoderConfig` in either of the following ways: